psb/bucklescript.github.io/docs/concepts-overview.md

 ## External/Interop/FFI

-These are all jargon for working with BuckleScript <-> JavaScript.
+These are all jargon terms for working with BuckleScript <-> JavaScript interoperability.

 External: in the context of BuckleScript, one of the primary ways to use a JS value.

 Interop: short for "interoperability".

 FFI: Foreign Function Interface.
 The general term for things like "external", "wrapper" and "interop".
 Basically means calling a value from the other language.
-Prefer the first two terms.
+Prefer to use the first two terms over this one.